Mass shooters exploited gun laws, loopholes before carnage

 The suspects in the shootings at a Uvalde, Texas, elementary school and a Buffalo, New York, supermarket were both just 18 when authorities say they bought the weapons used in the attacks

-The suspects in the shootings at a Uvalde, Texas, elementary school and a Buffalo, New York, supermarket were both just 18, authorities say, when they bought the weapons used in the attacks — too young to legally purchase alcohol or cigarettes, but old enough to arm themselves with assault weapons.
+The suspects in the shootings at a Uvalde, Texas, elementary school and a Buffalo, New York, supermarket were both just 18, authorities say, when they bought the weapons used in the attacks.
+They were too young to legally purchase alcohol or cigarettes, but old enough to arm themselves with assault weapons.

-The Buffalo suspect was taken to a hospital last year for a mental health evaluation, but the incident didn't trigger New York's “red flag” law and he was still able to purchase a gun.
-The Texas suspect’s mother told ABC he gave her an “uneasy feeling" at times and could “be aggressive ...
-If he really got mad."
-But authorities say he had no known criminal or mental health history.
-The state has no such red flag law.

 They are just the latest suspected U.S. mass shooters whose ability to obtain guns has raised concerns.
-In some cases shooters got guns legally under current firearms laws, or because of background check lapses or law enforcement’s failure to heed warnings of concerning behavior.
+Some shooters got guns legally under current firearms laws, or because of background check lapses or law enforcement’s failure to heed warnings of concerning behavior.

-After the shootings, which together left 31 people dead, President Joe Biden renewed calls for stronger gun laws and questioned whether people as young as 18 should be allowed to purchase firearms.
-In the past, Biden has called for banning assault weapons and expanding background checks.
-Many Republicans oppose the measures.

-A look at how suspects in recent mass shootings obtained guns, based on police accounts, court documents and contemporaneous reporting:
+Here is how some suspects in shootings where at least 10 people were killed got their guns:

 UVALDE, TEXAS: MAY 24, 2022.
 21 DEAD.

 Salvador Ramos legally purchased two guns in the days before the attack that killed 19 students and two teachers at Robb Elementary School — an AR-style rifle from a federally licensed gun dealer in the Uvalde area on May 17 and a second rifle on May 20.
 Ramos made the purchases just days after turning 18, the minimum age under federal law for buying a rifle.
 He also purchased several hundred rounds of ammunition.
-At least one of the rifles was a DDM4, made by Daniel Defense and modeled after the U.S. military’s M4 carbine rifle, though without the M4's ability to switch to fully automatic or fire a three-round burst.
-“The idea that an 18-year-old kid can walk into a gun store and buy two assault weapons is just wrong,” Biden said hours after the shooting Tuesday.
-“What in God’s name do you need an assault weapon for except to kill someone?”
+At least one of the rifles was modeled after the U.S. military’s M4 carbine rifle, though without the M4's ability to switch to fully automatic or fire a three-round burst.
 Ramos was killed at the school by a Border Patrol team.

 BUFFALO, NEW YORK: MAY 14, 2022.
 10 DEAD.

 Payton Gendron legally purchased the Bushmaster XM-15 E2S used in the attack on Tops Friendly Market from a federally licensed gun dealer near his home in Conklin, New York, about 200 miles (320 kilometers) southeast of Buffalo.
-In a personal, online diary that surfaced after the attack, Gendron said he bought the AR-15-style weapon in January, bought a shotgun in December and received a rifle as a Christmas present from his dad when he was 16.
+In an online diary that surfaced after the attack, Gendron said he bought the AR-15-style weapon in January, bought a shotgun in December and received a rifle as a Christmas present from his dad when he was 16.
 Last year, Gendron was taken to a hospital for a psychiatric evaluation under a state mental health law after writing “murder-suicide” in response to a teacher’s question.
 New York is one of 19 states with red flag laws that allow courts to take guns from people posing immediate danger, but that didn't happen with Gendron, who was 17 at the time.
-State police described his threat as “general in nature" and said it didn't “specifically mention shooting or firearms.”
-After the shooting, Gov. Kathy Hochul signed an executive order underscoring the need for red flag interventions and said she would seek to bar people under 21 from buying some semi-automatic weapons in the state.
-A similar law in California was ruled unconstitutional.
+State police described his threat as “general in nature."
 Gendron is charged with murder.

 BOULDER, COLORADO: MARCH 22, 2021.
 10 DEAD.

 Ahmad Al Aliwi Alissa bought a Ruger AR-556 pistol, a semi-automatic weapon with a capacity of up to 30 rounds, six days before the shooting at King Soopers grocery store, police said.
 Alissa was prone to sudden rage and was convicted of misdemeanor assault and sentenced to probation for attacking a high school classmate.
 Colorado has a universal background check law covering almost all gun sales, but that misdemeanor would not have prevented him from buying a weapon, experts said.
 Had it been a felony, federal law would've barred his purchase.
-Days before the shooting, a judge struck down city ordinances banning assault rifles and high-capacity magazines in Boulder, citing a state law prohibiting local gun bans.
-The NRA backed the lawsuit challenging the ordinances.
-A judge ruled last month that Alissa is mentally incompetent to stand trial.
+A judge ruled Alissa is mentally incompetent to stand trial.

 EL PASO, TEXAS, AUG.
 3, 2019.
 23 DEAD.

 Patrick Crusius bought an AK-47-style rifle and 1,000 rounds of hollow-point ammunition online 45 days before he walked into a Walmart store and opened fire, killing 23 people and injuring two dozen others, before confessing that he had been targeting Mexicans, according to prosecutors.
 A Crusius family lawyer said his mother raised concerns about the purchase in a call to police on June 27.
-Police said she asked if Crusius, who was 21 at the time, was old enough to buy a gun.
-Police said she was assured he was and that he'd qualify if he passed a background check.
-Police said she expressed concern only about his safety and said she’d seen no recent change in his behavior.
-Crusius posted a racist screed online just before the attack and appeared to target Mexicans.
+Police said she asked if Crusius, then 21, was old enough to buy a gun.
+Police said she was assured he was, if he passed a background check, and she'd seen no recent change in his behavior.
 He's charged with capital murder in Texas and federal hate crimes and firearms offenses.

 VIRGINIA BEACH, VIRGINIA: MAY 31, 2019.
 12 DEAD.

 Former Virginia Beach city employee DeWayne Craddock legally purchased six firearms in the three years before he opened fire on a municipal building, including the two .45-caliber pistols used in the attack.
-An independent review of the shooting, commissioned by the City of Virginia Beach, found that Craddock displayed no warning signs or “prohibited behaviors associated with a pathway to violence,” and that he had no known history of mental health treatment.
+A review of the shooting commissioned by the city found that Craddock displayed no warning signs or “prohibited behaviors associated with a pathway to violence,” and had no known history of mental health treatment.
 Craddock was killed by police. ___

 THOUSAND OAKS, CALIFORNIA: NOV.
 7, 2018.
 12 DEAD.

 Ian David Long, a former Marine machine gunner who served in Afghanistan, used a legally purchased .45-caliber pistol with an extended magazine in the shooting at the Borderline Bar & Grill.
-California tried to outlaw high-capacity magazines, but a federal judge reversed that after a pro-gun group sued.
 Months before the shooting, sheriff’s deputies called to Long’s home found him acting irrationally, but a mental health specialist didn’t feel he needed to be involuntarily committed.
 California has a red flag law, but there’s no indication authorities sought a court order to take away Long's guns.
 Long killed himself.

 PITTSBURGH: OCT.
 27, 2018.
 11 DEAD.